This part 1 of a 5 part series.

-The first is an issue about the thwarted ambition of a minority of hard right nationalists, the second might arise out of actual events.
-I think there is a difference between them, and that difference is nationalism or ‘proto fascism’, the latter being ideologies and cultural movements that influence and form the basis for fascism itself.
+The first is an issue about the thwarted ambition of a minority of hard-right nationalists, the second might arise out of actual events.
+I think there is a difference between them, and that difference is nationalism or ‘proto-fascism’, the latter being ideologies and cultural movements that influence and form the basis for fascism itself.

-Most British people will rightly recoil with horror at fascism, and its association with Nazism.
+Most British people will rightly recoil with horror at fascism and its association with Nazism.
 They may also think that this is extremism, and will be tempted to dismiss it as ‘Un-British’.
-Fascism itself might be ‘Un-British’ but proto fascist strains of culture exist and in the hearts of some patriotic conservatives, who may vote Labour as well as Tory, could lead toward authoritarianism if not full flown fascism.
+Fascism itself might be ‘Un-British’ but proto-fascist strains of culture exist and in the hearts of some patriotic conservatives, who may vote Labour as well as Tory, could lead toward authoritarianism if not full flown fascism.

-Fracturing Societies giving rise to Fascism?
+Fracturing Societies giving rise to Proto-Fascism?

 Rowland Atkinson and Don Mitchell in ‘Fracturing Societies‘ paint a rather bleak picture:

 “The world feels like it is falling apart, and maybe it really is.
-Maybe the weight of human misery, the collapse of civil societies, ethno-national tensions and divisions, political exits and polarization and the accelerating ecological crisis, maybe all of this make things different this time” .
+Maybe the weight of human misery, the collapse of civil societies, ethnonational tensions and divisions, political exits and polarization and the accelerating ecological crisis, maybe all of this make things different this time” .

 Wolfgang Streeck (2016) echoing Antonio Gramsci, suggests the context is actually a ‘post-capitalist interregnum’ in which the old system is dying but a new social order cannot yet be born.
-Streeck calls the current order one of multi-morbidity, climate change being one of many frailties as we head towards social entropy, radical uncertainty and indeterminancy.
+Streeck calls the current order one of multi-morbidity, climate change being one of many frailties as we head towards social entropy, radical uncertainty and indeterminacy.
 Streeck argues that the current context is anchored in a variety of interconnected developments:

 - Intensification of distributional (capital v labour) conflict due to declining growth.